-TCC’s Radiology (X-ray) Program prepares you for a career as a Medical Radiographer/Radiologic Technologist -- a health care professional who performs diagnostic imaging examinations or administers radiation therapy treatments.
+TCC’s Radiology (X-ray) Program prepares you for a career as a Medical Radiographer/Radiologic Technologist – a health care professional who performs diagnostic imaging examinations.
 Radiographers use X-rays to produce diagnostic images of anatomy.

 Radiographers often specialize in such areas of CT, MRI, Mammography, Cardiovascular Technology, Quality Control, Management, and Education.
 They work closely with radiologists, who are physicians who interpret medical images to either diagnose or rule out disease or injury.

 Radiographers may specialize in a specific imaging technique such as bone densitometry, cardiovascular-interventional radiography, computed tomography, mammography, magnetic resonance imaging, nuclear medicine, quality management, sonography or general radiography.
 Radiologic technologists who specialize in radiation therapy, which is the delivery of high doses of radiation to treat cancer and other diseases, are radiation therapists and medical dosimetrists.

 As a graduate of TCC’s Radiology program, you will receive an Associate Degree in Applied Science and be eligible to take the American Registry of Radiologic Technologists Examination.
 You will be educated in anatomy, patient positioning, examination techniques, equipment protocols, radiation safety, radiation protection and basic patient care.

 Our Radiography Program admits a new class each year beginning in June (summer term).
 The number of students admitted to the class is limited by clinical availability and is usually 25 to 30 students.
 Radiography courses are offered during the day only and will take a total of six semesters to complete.

 TCC’s Radiography Program is nationally accredited by the Joint Review Committee on Education in Radiologic Technology.